RobertBoothby/djenni/readme.md

 By implementing your own Suppliers and SupplierBuilders you can rapidly build up a data generation suite for your entire domain that will make testing a lot easier.

-In addition Djenn contains a Maven plugin that can generate a lot of the Suppliers and SupplierBuilders for your domain.
+In addition Djenni contains a Maven plugin that can generate a lot of the Suppliers and SupplierBuilders for your domain.